zuozhenggh/learning-library/developer-library/microservices-sagas/osaga-java/osaga-java.md

 6. The output should look like the following.

 7. The participant is now running and listening for messages for the saga.

-8. Repeat these steps for any of the other participant types (FlightJava, HotelJava, or CarJava)you didn't select.
+8. Repeat steps 3 and 4 for any of the other participant types (FlightJava, HotelJava, or CarJava) you didn't select.

      You can have as few or as many participants as you like in the saga.
      For example, you can just have a HotelJava participant for simplicity.